Paul Gross biography

 Alberta, where he studied drama.

-With his university education complete, he turned to the stage to further his acting experience.
+With his university education complete, Paul turned to the stage to further his acting experience.
 While performing in Canadian regional theaters, he also started to nurture his writing skills, penning the play, The Deer and

 the Antelope Play.
 A critical success, Gross earned two awards including the Clifford E. Lee National Playwriting Award and the Alberta Cultural